DawsonCollegeAndroid/2014-Droid-code/README.md

 That being said I am responsible for any errors therein please contact me at pcampbell.dawson@gmail.com to report errors or omissions.

-All of my code is released under the GNU GPL V3 2014
+All of my code is released under the GNU GPL V3 2014  see LICENSE.md

+The book used with the course is Introduction to Android Application Development 4th Edition, Annuzi, Darcey, Conder